deepflowio/docs/translate/translated/02-ce-install/06-cloud-host.md

 **Note**:

-If deepflow-agent cannot start properly due to missing dependencies, you can download a statically linked compiled version of deepflow-agent.
-Note that the statically linked compiled version of deepflow-agent has severe performance issues under multithreading:
+If deepflow-agent fails to start due to missing dependencies, you can download the statically linked compiled deepflow-agent.
+Note that the statically linked compiled deepflow-agent has severe performance issues under multithreading:
 ::: code-tabs#shell

 @tab rpm